redis/redis-doc/commands/info.md

 Here is the meaning of all fields in the **persistence** section:

 *   `loading`: Flag indicating if the load of a dump file is on-going
+*   `current_cow_size`: The size in bytes of copy-on-write memory while a child fork is running
 *   `rdb_changes_since_last_save`: Number of changes since the last dump
 *   `rdb_bgsave_in_progress`: Flag indicating a RDB save is on-going
 *   `rdb_last_save_time`: Epoch-based timestamp of last successful RDB save